 - Disciplinary: How Long Does Discipline Stay on a Nursing Record?

 - Medical Boards: What Is the Most Common Medical Board Complaint?

 - Which is the Most Frequent Reason for Revocation of a Nurse’s License?

 Can You be a Nurse with a Misdemeanor Drug Charge?

 Can you be a nurse with a misdemeanor drug charge?
 This question is not going to be state-specific.
 I’m just going to give you general tips and things to consider if you apply for your nursing license.
-I know that many people that read these blogs may also think of going into nursing school and are thinking, alright, well, maybe I can get into nursing school.
+Many people who read these blogs may also think of going to nursing school and think, ” All right, well, maybe I can get into nursing school.
 Still, I couldn’t get a license and wasted time and money.
-So, I will talk more about applicants or even people considering attending nursing school.
-It is not going to be directed towards currently licensed nurses.
+So, I will talk more about applicants or those considering nursing school.
+It is not going to be directed toward currently licensed nurses.

-Alright, so you have a past misdemeanor drug charge which could be a possession of a bunch of different drugs, potentially distribution.
+Alright, so you have a past misdemeanor drug charge that could be possessing different drugs or even distribution.
 There are some misdemeanor distribution charges as well.
 If you’ve been convicted, you’ve gone to trial and lost.
-Or most likely reached a plea with the prosecutor.
-Then you had to do community service, fines, drug counseling, treatment, whatever.
+Or, more than likely, reached a plea bargain with the prosecutor.
+Then you had to do community service, pay fines, get drug counseling, get treatment, whatever.
 The board cares about convictions for the most part and not just charges.

 It doesn’t mean you’ve ultimately been found guilty if you’re just charged with a crime.
 Most boards find that the nurse, in their minds, would be convicted.
 So, if you’ve had one misdemeanor possession of marijuana from 20 years ago, that will not keep you from getting your nursing license, let’s say.